 America Hernandez is an immigrant from Jalisco, Mexico who has spent the majority of her life in the Central Valley of California.
 She is a recipient of the Deferred Action for Childhood Arrivals program.
 As an undocumented student with limited opportunities, she worked hard to pursue her dreams of going to college.
 She graduated early from high school at the age of 16 and attended Fresno State from 2000 to 2003.
 She obtained her Bachelor’s Degree in Chicano and Latin American Studies and has a Minor in English and another in Spanish.
 America has always been passionate about immigrant rights and social justice issues that affect minorities.
 She actively worked on the A.B.
 540 campaign in 2001 in California that allowed for undocumented students to be able to pay in-state tuition in California, and has also been a public advocate for the Dream Act since 2004.
 America frequently shares her story with the media, and also with locally and nationally elected officials such as Nancy Pelosi and Kamala Harris in hopes of elevating support for the Dream Act and general Immigration Reform.
 She has also been presented with certificates of recognition by the offices of Council Members Esmeralda Soria and Oliver Baines, Congressman Jim Costa, California Assembly Member Joaquin Arambula and Senator Kamala Harris for her work in the community and her advocacy around DACA and Dreamer issues.
 Presently, America works with Kids in Need of Defense (KIND) as a Social Services Coordinator to ensure that unaccompanied immigrant children in the Central Valley are able to access essential services and resources, and advocating for them when needed.
 America is also a giving member of the Central Valley Latino Giving Circle Network, which is a philanthropist group that invests in Latino-led organizations that serve the Central Valley.
 She has also collaborated with other Dreamer Leaders of the Central Valley on creating opportunities for undocumented youth to be involved in the civic process, despite not being able to vote, by helping to educate and empower eligible voters.

-Katherine Krassilnikoff is the Senior Pro Bono Coordinating Attorney at the San Francisco office of Kids in Need of Defense (KIND).
+Katherine Krassilnikoff is the Senior Attorney at the San Francisco office of Kids in Need of Defense (KIND).
 Katherine joined KIND in April 2016.
 Prior to joining KIND, Katherine worked as an immigration attorney providing direct representation at a Bay Area non-profit organization.
 Katherine’s caseload included asylum, U Visa, VAWA, DACA, Special Immigrant Juvenile Status, humanitarian parole, provisional waivers, naturalization, consular processing and family-based visas.
 Katherine received her J.D. from Santa Clara University School of Law where she earned a Social Justice and Public Interest Certificate.
 Katherine is licensed to practice in the state of California.

 Elizabeth was born and raised in San Diego, California.
 She is fluent in Spanish and has been working with unaccompanied children since 2014.
 Elizabeth studied International Relations and Latin American Studies at Tufts University.
 During college, she spent a semester studying abroad in Arica, Chile.
 Upon graduation, Elizabeth moved to Washington, DC where she interned at the Washington Office on Latin America, and then worked as a Program Assistant in KIND’s Washington, DC office.
 She was very inspired by the attorneys at KIND, which led her to pursue a law degree at UC Hastings.
 While in law school, Elizabeth worked as a clinical student at Legal Services for Children, where she assisted in representation of unaccompanied minors in detention.
 She also traveled twice to Texas to volunteer with RAICES at the family detention center in Karnes.
 At Hastings, she served as an editor on the Constitutional Law Quarterly, and published an article on the Flores Settlement Agreement and unaccompanied children.
 She graduated from Hastings cum laude in Spring 2018.
-Elizabeth is thrilled to return to KIND as an Equal Justice Works Fellow in the Fresno office.
+Elizabeth is thrilled to return to KIND as a Staff Attorney in the Fresno office.

-Andrea Swenson is a Pro Bono Coordinating Attorney at the San Francisco Office of Kids in Need of Defense (KIND).
+Andrea Swenson is a Staff Attorney at the San Francisco Office of Kids in Need of Defense (KIND).
 Prior to joining KIND, Andrea worked as an Immigration Attorney for Catholic Charities in Oakland representing unaccompanied children seeking asylum and special immigrant juvenile status.
 Andrea also worked as a Staff Attorney with the International Institute of the Bay Area where she represented clients in a variety of matters relating to family immigration, citizenship, and humanitarian visas.
 Andrea is a graduate of Boston College Law School and the University of Washington.
 She is a member of the California bar and she speaks Spanish.